fregante/image-promise/readme.md

 ## Install

-You can just download the [standalone bundle](https://packd.fregante.now.sh/image-promise@latest?name=loadImage) (it might take a minute to download)
+You can download the [standalone bundle](https://bundle.fregante.com/?pkg=image-promise&global=loadImage)

 Or use `npm`: